Persicaria perfoliata: Introduction in the United States

 The first records of Persicaria perfoliata in North America are from Portland, Oregon (1890), and Beltsville, Maryland (1937).
 Both of these sites were eliminated or did not establish permanent populations of the species.

 However, the introduction of P. perfoliata somewhere between the late 1930s and 1946 to a nursery site in Stewartstown, York County, Pennsylvania, produced a population of this plant that did become established in the wild.
 It is speculated that the seed was spread with Rhododendron stock.
 Starting in 2004, the weevil Rhinoncomimus latipes has been introduced in eastern US to control this plant, with certain amount of success.

 Reproduction and propagation

 Persicaria perfoliata is primarily a self-pollinating plant (supported by its inconspicuous, closed flowers with little scent), with occasional outcrossing.
 Fruits and viable seeds are produced without assistance from pollinators.
 Vegetative propagation from roots has not been successful for this plant.
 It is a very tender annual, withering with a slight frost, and reproduces successfully until the first frost.
 P. perfoliata is a prolific seeder, producing many seeds on a single plant over a long season, from June until October in Virginia, and a slightly shorter season in more northern geographic areas.
 It can cover as much as 30 ft in a single season, maybe even more in the southern United States.

 Birds are probably the primary long-distance dispersal agents of P. perfoliata.
-Transport of seeds short distances by native ant species has been observed.
+Transport of seeds over short distances by native ant species has been observed.
 This activity is probably encouraged by the presence of a tiny white food body (elaiosome) on the tip of the seed that may be attractive to the ants.
 These seed-carrying ants may play an important role in the survival and germination of the seeds of P. perfoliata.
 Local bird populations are important for dispersal under utility lines, bird feeders, fence lines and other perching locations.
-Other animals observed eating its fruits are chipmunks, squirrel and deer.
+Other animals observed eating its fruits are chipmunks, squirrels and deer.

 Water is also an important mode of dispersal.
-Its fruits can remain buoyant for 7–9 days, an important advantage for dispersing seed long distances in stream and river environments.
+Its fruits can remain buoyant for 7–9 days, an important advantage for dispersing seed over long distances in stream and river environments.
 The long vines frequently hang over waterways, allowing fruits that detach to be carried away in the water current.